thomaskwscott/kaspar/README.md

 ### Creating rows from messages(json):

-An alternative Columnifier for working with JSON messages is provided in the JsonColumnifier.
+An alternative Columnifier for working with JSON messages is provided in the SimpleJsonValueColumnifier.
 This maps fields in json messages to columns (and their appropriate types) The first 2 columns (rawRow.getLongVal(0) and rawRow.getLongVal(1)) are currently reserved for offset and timestamps of the message in Long format when using JSON messages.

-A JsonColumnifier must be passed a mapping of strings and column types as below:
+A SimpleJsonValueColumnifier must be passed a mapping of strings and column types as below:

 ```
-val customersColumnifier = new JsonColumnifier(
+val customersColumnifier = new SimpleJsonValueColumnifier(
   Array(
     ("id",ColumnType.INTEGER),
     ("name",ColumnType.STRING),